iobroker-community-adapters/ioBroker.harmony/README.md

 During the activity's startup sequence the status changes from 1 (startup) to 2(running)

 **Stop:**
-Set the status state 'Instance.Hub_Name.activities.Activity_Name' to 0.
+Set the state 'Instance.Hub_Name.activities.Activity_Name' to 0.
 Alternatively, you can set the hub's status 'Instance.activities.currentStatus' to any number.
-This will stop the current running activity.
 During the activity's exit sequence the status changes from 3 (stopping) to 0 (stopped)

 ###Indicators